About Friends of Malabar Headland

 Our Goals

-We are committed to working with the community to ensure that the Headland is retained in its natural state for future generations to enjoy.
+We are committed to working with the community to ensure that the native bush on Malabar Headland is retained in its natural state for future generations to enjoy.

 Our vision for Malabar Headland is outlined in our 2002 Proposal for Boora National Park on Malabar Headland – Draft Community Plan of Management (FoMH, 2002).

-We meet at 7 PM on the first Thursday of every second month starting February.
-Meetings are held at St Marks Church Hall, corner of Victoria Lane and Franklin Street Malabar – location (Google Maps).
+We meet at 6 pm on the first Thursday of every second month starting February.
+Business Meetings are held at Bowen Library, 3rd floor, 669 Anzac Parade (corner of Gale Rd), Maroubra Junction.

-If you are interested in learning about the Headland and FoMH’s activities, you are welcome to come along to a meeting.
+If you are interested in learning about the Headland and FoMH’s activities, you are welcome to come along to a business or a social meeting.
+Please notify the Secretary by emailing to: malabarheadland@gmail.com

 Bush Regeneration

-For further information on Bushcare Volunteering, visit the Randwick City Council web site.
+For further information on Bush care Volunteering around Randwick City, visit the Randwick City Council web site.